Daksh-9/Company-Hiring-Platform/README.md

-# Hiring Platform - Admin Dashboard
+# Company Hiring Platform

-A comprehensive hiring platform with an admin dashboard built using React, Express/Node.js, and MongoDB.
+A comprehensive hiring platform with an admin dashboard built using React, Express/Node.js, MongoDB, and Tailwind CSS.

 ## Features